 “Research” is defined in HR-23 (Promotion and Tenure Procedures and Regulations) as: “The Scholarship of Research and Creative Accomplishments – competence, usually demonstrated through publication, exhibition, performance, or presentation of scholarly papers, to carry out research or creative work of high quality and scholarly significance and the ability to train students in research methods and practice; evidence of thorough understanding of the field; maintenance of high levels of academic performance; recognized reputation in the subject matter field; evidence of continued professional growth and active contribution to professional organizations.”

 Eligibility: Any full-time faculty member who has completed two years or more of continuous full-time service as of the judging date is eligible for this award.
 Previous recipients of the award are ineligible for a period of five years.
-Recent recipients of this award include: Greg Filbeck (2011), George Looney and Diane Parente (2012), Blair Tuttle (2013), Michael Brown (2014), and Kilic Kanat (2015).
+Recent recipients of this award include: George Looney and Diane Parente (2012), Blair Tuttle (2013), Michael Brown (2014), Kilic Kanat (2015), and Jason Bennett (2016).

 Nomination Procedure: School directors shall solicit nominations annually from their respective faculty members.
 In addition to these nominations, any full-time faculty member of the College may nominate a colleague for the award.
 A nominee's body of work during the previous five to seven years will receive the highest emphasis, although the entire body of work while at the College will be considered.
 Self-nominations are not permitted.
 To be consistent, mentoring of undergraduate student research will not count toward the award; however, publications/presentations which include undergraduate student collaborators will be.